A personal note from Brad Thompson:

 The coalition’s goal was to work with CMS to arrive at a more sensible payment system.
 The coalition met with the agency to discuss options, and when Congress enacted its competitive bidding system, the coalition worked with CMS to figure out how best to implement that new system.

 2002 to 2005 – FDA Regulation of Lab Developed Tests and IVDs

 A coalition of IVD companies.

 Clinical labs in the late 1990s began to enter the market for high-volume diagnostic tests.
 An informal and largely unwritten policy at FDA allowed clinical labs to develop their own tests for their own purposes, but the practice started to grow beyond what FDA had envisioned.
 At the time, management at FDA was uncertain whether the agency had the legal authority to regulate LDTs.

-In 2003, Mr. Thompson wrote a 36 page legal analysis which he presented to FDA, explaining the legal basis for FDA regulation of LDTs.
-Mr. Thompson worked with management at FDA to analyze the issue, ultimately convincing the agency that it did indeed have authority.
+In 2003, Brad wrote a 36 page legal analysis which he presented to FDA, explaining the legal basis for FDA regulation of LDTs.
+Brad worked with management at FDA to analyze the issue, ultimately convincing the agency that it did indeed have authority.
 FDA has now proposed a specific regulatory framework for LDTs.

 2003 through present – FDA Regulation of Combination Products